Bosphorus Bridge: Construction

 The decision to build a bridge across the Bosphorus was taken in 1957 by Prime Minister Adnan Menderes.
 For the structural engineering work, a contract was signed with the British firm Freeman Fox & Partners in 1968.
 The bridge was designed by the British civil engineers Gilbert Roberts, William Brown and Michael Parsons, who also designed the Humber Bridge, Severn Bridge, and Forth Road Bridge.
+David B Steinman, an American engineer who had recently designed the Mackinac Bridge was also contracted, but died early on in the design process in 1960.
 Construction started in February 1970 and ceremonies were attended by President Cevdet Sunay and Prime Minister Süleyman Demirel.
 The bridge was built by the Turkish firm Enka Construction & Industry Co. along with the co-contractors Cleveland Bridge & Engineering Company (England) and Hochtief AG (Germany).